 United Nations Convention on the Rights of Persons with Disabilities (UNCPRD)

-The United Nations Convention on the Rights of Persons with Disabilities (UNCPRD) addressed the international requirements for digital accessibility for people with disability.
-The general obligations under the UNCRPD stated that states Parties undertake to ensure and promote the full realisation of all human rights and fundamental freedoms for all persons with disability without discrimination of any kind on the basis of disability.
-To do this, States Parties must adopt all appropriate legislative, administrative and other measures for the implementation of the rights recognized in the present Convention; take all appropriate measures, including legislation, to modify or abolish existing laws, regulations, customs and practices that constitute discrimination against persons with disability; take into account the protection and promotion of the human rights of persons with disability in all policies and programmes; take all appropriate measures to eliminate discrimination on the basis of disability by any person, organization or private enterprise; undertake or promote research and development of universally designed goods, services, equipment and facilities, as defined in article 2 of the present Convention, which should require the minimum possible adaptation and the least cost to meet the specific needs of a person with disability, to promote their availability and use, and to promote universal design in the development of standards and guidelines; undertake or promote research and development of, and to promote the availability and use of new technologies, including information and communications technologies, mobility aids, devices and assistive technologies, suitable for persons with disability, giving priority to technologies at an affordable cost; provide accessible information to persons with disability about mobility aids, devices and assistive technologies, including new technologies, as well as other forms of assistance, support services and facilities; and promote the training of professionals and staff working with people with disability in the rights recognized in this Convention so as to better provide the assistance and services guaranteed by those rights.
+UNCPRD addressed the international requirements for digital accessibility for disability.
+The general obligations under the UNCRPD stated that States Parties undertake to ensure and promote full realisation of all human rights and fundamental freedoms for all persons with disability without discrimination on the basis of their disability.
+To do this, States Parties must adopt all appropriate legislative, administrative and other measures for the implementation of the rights recognized in the present Convention, including modifying or abolishing existing laws, regulations, customs and practices that constitute discrimination against persons with disability by any person, organisation or private enterprise; undertake or promote research and development of universally designed goods, services, equipment and facilities, as defined in article 2 of the present Convention.
+The above should require the minimum possible adaptation and the least cost to meet the specific needs of a person with disability, promote their availability and use, promote universal design in the development of standards and guidelines; undertake or promote research and development of new assistive technologies.
+These can include information and communications technologies, devices and assistive technologies, prioritising technologies at an affordable cost, providing accessible information to persons with disability about new or existing assistive technologies, facilities and devices, and promote the training of those working with people with disability.
+This is to be in accordance with the rights recognized in this Convention.
 In terms of global responsibility, Australia is a signatory to UNCPRD, in regard to article 9.

 Article 9 of the UNCPRD